ShiMeiWo/next/migration-guide.md

 ### The script tag

 In the previous Riot.js versions you could just extend to your component instance via `this` keyword in your `<script>` tags.
-This syntax sugar was removed because the components public API can be clearer defined using standard javascript ES2018 syntax:
+This syntax sugar was removed in favor of a cleaner API relying on the standard javascript ES2018 syntax:

 **old**